 Confused?
 Good - we need to be asking tough questions.
 "Is there any ADD going on with me?" is a good start.
-Over on the blog I do for HealthCentral, a number of my readers commented on the diagnostic chaos.
+Over on the blog I used to do for HealthCentral, a number of my readers commented on the diagnostic chaos.
 For instance, from Joe, who four years earlier was diagnosed with bipolar II:

 It was a year ago the psychiatrist and I zeroed in on the ADD.
 Ritalin came into the picture.
 It worked like a miracle.
 The obvious benefits were what it primarily functions as, a concentration aide.
 However, secondarily it helped immensely with energy, and as a major perk, helped elevate mood!
 In other words it was the missing piece of the mood stabilizer.
 It lifted the lows to normal.
 Concentration and focus allowed my natural talents to shine and success followed.